Godland (film): Plot

-In the late nineteenth century, Danish priest Lucas is tasked with traveling to Iceland (which at the time was a remote Danish territory) and building a church in a Danish settlement.
-He takes a camera to document the land and travels by boat with several Icelandic laborers and a translator (Hilmar Guðjónsson), who is Lucas's only ally and connection to the rest of the group.
+In the late 19th century, Danish priest Lucas is tasked with traveling to Iceland (at the time a Danish territory) and building a church in a Danish settlement.
+He takes a camera to document the land and travels by boat with several Icelandic laborers and a translator, who is Lucas's only ally and connection to the rest of the group.
 When they arrive, they meet their guide, Ragnar, who harbors a distrust of Danes.

 While traveling, the group encounters a deep and raging river that, despite Ragnar's warnings, Lucas insists they ford.
 Both the translator and a large cross fall off his horses, and the translator drowns.
 They bury him in a shallow grave that is soon unearthed by the rising tide.
 Grief-stricken Lucas becomes withdrawn and sullen, praying for God to allow him to return to Denmark.
-He faints from exhaustion and falls off his horse into a ravine and nearly dies and the group carries on without him.
+He faints from exhaustion and falls off his horse, and the group has to carry him the rest of the way on a makeshift stretcher.
 Later, the group is shown to have arrived at the settlement where Lucas is nursed back to health by a man named Carl and his daughters, Anna and Ida.

 The village comes together to build the church and celebrates occasions within it.
-When a couple marries, Lucas refuses to perform the ceremony when the church is yet unfinished.
-During the wedding reception, traditional wrestling games are played and Carl chooses to go against Lucas, who wins and is then made to fight Ragnar, where palpable tension is felt.
+When a couple marries, Lucas refuses to perform the ceremony as the church is yet unfinished.
+During the wedding reception, traditional wrestling games are played and Carl chooses to go against Lucas, who wins and is then made to fight Ragnar, where there is a palpable tension.

-As Lucas befriends Ida and develops an attraction to Anna, his horse goes missing and is later found dead.
+As Lucas befriends Ida and develops an attraction to Anna, his horse goes missing and is later shown to be dead.
 When the church is completed, Ragnar finds Lucas outside the village and requests that a photo of him be taken before he leaves, but Lucas refuses and insults him.
-Ragnar reveals that he does in fact speak Danish and has done many evil things, including leaving Lucas to die and killing his horse.
-He asks for Lucas' prayers.
-Instead, Lucas snaps and attacks him, bashing Ragnar's head against the rocks and killing him.
+Ragnar makes a confession in Danish, including confirming that he had killed Lucas's horse.
+Lucas snaps and attacks him, bashing Ragnar's head against the rocks and killing him.
 Lucas returns to Anna and discards his camera equipment, and the two have sex.
-Carl warns Anna not to get involved with Lucas any further because he believes Lucas to be a feeble and foolish man.
+Carl warns Anna not to get involved with Lucas.

-During Lucas' first service in the finished church, Ragnar's dog interrupts by continuously barking outside.
+During Lucas's first service in the finished church, Ragnar's dog interrupts by continuously barking outside.
 When he goes out to quiet it, he slips in mud and dirties his robes and face.
-The dog's presence spooks him and he steals one of Ida's horses and flees.
+Lucas steals one of Ida's horses and flees.
 Carl pursues him despite Anna's request that he not harm Lucas.
-Carl catches up to him and surprises Lucas by stabbing him to death, saying that everyone will believe he simply fell off the horse.
-Some time later, Ida finds Lucas' skeleton and tearfully tells him that he will soon be part of nature.
+Carl catches up to Lucas and stabs him to death, saying that everyone will believe he simply fell off the horse.
+Some time later, Ida finds Lucas's skeleton and tearfully tells him that he will soon be part of nature.